WayfaringBloke/dnd/writing/pub/World.md

 ### Farmland
 Mostly making cash crops for Royal West under new contracting agreement.
 Farmers are poorer than dirt, cannot afford the food they grow.

-Contains the city of (blank) which is entirely an ai
+Contains the city of (blank) which is literally like 80% an airport.
+Extremely secure many executives actually live in the airport.

 ### Mountains
 Makes for a beautiful view from the city,